Taxinha/GettingAndCleaningData/README.md

    The `mergedDS` will be returned.

 3. `extractMeanAndSTD(dataSet)`: this function receives as input the merged dataset created on the previous function.
 This will read the __features.txt__ file into `features`.
-From this `features` data the function will filter only the mean and standard deviantion measures - for this it uses the `grepl` function using the patterns "-mean()" or "-std()"
+From this `features` data the function will filter only the mean and standard deviation measures - for this it uses the `grepl` function using the patterns "-mean()" or "-std()"
 ```
 meanAndStd <- features[grepl("-(mean|std)\\(\\)", features$V2, perl = TRUE), ]
 ```
 The input dataset has 563 columns (561 columns with measures plus the subject and label).
 Using the `meanAnStd` dataset the script reduced the input dataset to 68 columns (66 measure columns for mean and std plus subject and label).
 The new dataset is called `reducedDS`.
-After the reducion, the script will use the varibles names for the 66 columns on `meanAnStd$V2` and update them to have descriptive name and then update the `reducedDS`column names with those.
+After the reduction, the script will use the variables names for the 66 columns on `meanAnStd$V2` and update them to have descriptive name and then update the `reducedDS`column names with those.
 The rules to have a descriptive name are:
 * "-" was removed
 * "()" was removed
 * starting "t" -> "time"